Sukkrivaa/LearningMap/README.md

 start with just comp sci first and test out all the possible problems comp science is fairly active
   The different subjects can be the different languages and topics

+install and configure prettier

+install and integrate gulp or grunt

+use travis CI so that you can see builds immediately instead of pushing onto heroku all the time.

+install quokka.js

+In v2, add spectrum so that people can make teams and collaborate
+  - Instead of doing this yourself, get your team to do it.
+Get funding for this (Peter thiel fellowship if possible after first semester at NUS)